 Need to Import Electric Fans?

 Can a wall switch cause a fan to malfunction?

-Yes, a faulty wall switch or an incorrect type of speed controller (like a dimmer) can stop the fan from working or changing speeds.
+Yes, a faulty wall switch or an incorrect type of speed controller (like a dimmer) can stop the fan from working, cause humming, or prevent it from changing speeds.

 How often should ceiling fans be cleaned?

-Clean the blades every few months to prevent dust buildup, which causes imbalance and motor strain.
-Wipe down the housing as needed.
+Clean the blades every 2-3 months to prevent dust buildup.
+Dust causes imbalance, which leads to wobbling and motor strain.

 Is it safe to leave a ceiling fan on 24/7?

 Modern fans are generally safe for continuous operation.
-However, turn it off if you hear unusual noises or leave home for long periods.
+However, turn it off if you hear unusual noises or if you leave home for long periods to save energy.

+Need to Import Electric Fans?